AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 The rule corresponds to the main frame document requests, i.e. HTML documents that are loaded in the browser tab.
 It does not match iframes (there's a `$subdocument` modifier for these).

-In the case of blocking rules, `$document` also disables "main frame bypass" logic and blocks requests _strictly_ with a blocking page.
+By default, AdGuard won't block the requests that are loaded in the browser tab (e.g. "main frame bypass").
+The idea is not to prevent pages from loading as the user clearly indicated that they want this page to be loaded.
+However, if the `$document` modifier is specified explicitly, AdGuard does not use that logic and prevents the page load.
+Instead, it responds with a "blocking page".

 In case of allowlist it completely disables blocking on corresponding pages.
 It is equal to simultaneous use of `elemhide`, `content`, `urlblock`, `jsinject` and `extension`.